joshua-nugent/joshua-nugent.github.io/README.md

  + Comparing approaches to nested frailty models in survival analysis

  + Investigating bias in penalized quasi-likelihood (PQL) estimation for generalized linear mixed models with dichotomous outcomes (paper in process)

+And [here's](https://joshua-nugent.github.io/allFit/) a vignette on using the allFit() function to find the right algorithm for convergence in lmer/glmer:

 <img align = "bottom" src="images/bias_pql_sbs1.png" alt="Bias in PQL estimation (plot)">